If you think that the 401k market is your niche, think again.

 The feedback I hear quite often is that by choosing to specialize in the 401k market, many feel you’ve already narrowed your market and while that’s true, you shouldn’t stop there.

-Since I’m often asked how to claim a niche in an already narrowed segment of the financial industry, let me share with you some great examples including a few I heard at the fi360 Annual Conference in a session led by Sue Kelley from Ann Schleck & Company.
+Since I’m often asked how to claim a niche in an already narrowed segment of the financial industry, let me share with you some great examples including a few I heard at the fi360 Annual Conference in a session by Ann Schleck & Company.

 5 Ways to Narrow Your Niche